AutoRally/autorally_platform_instructions/README.md

 Send pictures of the AutoRally platforms you build to bgoldfain3@gatech.edu!

 ![alt text][note]
-Please contact us by opening and issue or emailing if you have any questions about the instructions, parts, or any part of the build process.
+Please contact us by opening an issue or emailing if you have any questions about the instructions, parts, or any part of the build process.

 ## Getting Started